vanetix/lambda-chef-node-cleanup/README.md

 ## Lambda Function
 Modify the `CHEF_SERVER_URL` and `USERNAME` variables as appropriate.

-## CloudWatch Event
-Create a new Event in CloudWatch that watches for Terminated EC2 instances (any instance, specific state).
-The target should be your Lambda function with an input of "Matched event".

 ## Chef Server Permissions
 The user making the request needs the appropriate permissions in Chef Server to query and delete nodes.
 As described above, you'll need access to the private key for this user.